zenoamaro/honeyloops/README.md

 Schedules the execution of the given handler before the next animation frame.
 Handlers will be batched so they are executed together, and debounced so that each handler will only run once.

 The handler will be passed the time elapsed since the last frame.
 If the handler is called again during a run, it will be scheduled for the next batch.

+Scheduling a handler will replaces all previous schedules for this handler or any other handler with the same tag.
+See the documentation for [tag](#honeyloopstag) below on how to group different handlers together.

 ### Honeyloops.batch